nathanial/geist/RuntimeVoxelsPlan.md

 **Design Goals**
 - **Runtime types:** Define blocks and their properties in config (TOML/JSON), not code.
 - **Stable core:** Keep core performance characteristics; keep `Block` as a compact, copyable voxel value in memory.
-- **Compatibility:** Preserve rendering, lighting, editing, and schematic import behavior via data-driven equivalents.
+- **Parity:** Match current visuals and behavior using the new data-driven system.
 - **Extensibility:** Allow families (e.g., planks species, terracotta colors) and stateful shapes (axis logs, slabs, stairs).

 **Proposed Architecture**